-The preliminaries being somewhat novel to Captain Delano, he sat curiously eyeing them, so that no conversation took place, nor, for the present, did Don

-Benito appear disposed to renew any.
+The preliminaries being somewhat novel to Captain Delano, he sat curiously eying them, so that no conversation took place, nor, for the present, did Don Benito appear disposed to renew any.

-Setting down his basin, the negro searched among the razors, as for the sharpest, and having found it, gave it an additional edge by expertly stropping it on the firm, smooth, oily skin of his open palm; he then made a gesture as if to begin, but midway stood suspended for an instant, one hand elevating the razor, the other professionally dabbling among the bubbling suds on the Spaniard's lank neck.
+Setting down his basin, the negro searched among the razors, as for the sharpest, and having found it, gave it an additional edge by expertly strapping it on the firm, smooth, oily skin of his open palm; he then made a gesture as if to begin, but midway stood suspended for an instant, one hand elevating the razor, the other professionally dabbling among the bubbling suds on the Spaniard's lank neck.
 Not unaffected by the close sight of the gleaming steel, Don Benito nervously shuddered; his usual ghastliness was heightened by the lather, which lather, again, was intensified in its hue by the contrasting sootiness of the negro's body.
 Altogether the scene was somewhat peculiar, at least to Captain Delano, nor, as he saw the two thus postured, could he resist the vagary, that in the black he saw a headsman, and in the white a man at the block.
 But this was one of those antic conceits, appearing and vanishing in a breath, from which, perhaps, the best regulated mind is not always free.

-Meantime the agitation of the Spaniard had a little loosened the bunting from around him, so that one broad fold swept curtain-like over the chair-arm to the floor, revealing, amid a profusion of armorial bars and ground-colours-black, blue and yellow-a closed castle in a blood-red field diagonal with a lion rampant in a white.
+Meantime the agitation of the Spaniard had a little loosened the bunting from around him, so that one broad fold swept curtain-like over the chair-arm to the floor, revealing, amid a profusion of armorial bars and ground-colors black, blue, and yellow-a closed castle in a blood-red field diagonal with a lion rampant in a white.

-'The castle and the lion,' exclaimed Captain Delano-'why, Don Benito, this is the flag of Spain you use here.
-It's well it's only I, and not the king, that sees this,' he added, with a smile, 'but'-turning toward the black-'it's all one, I suppose, so the colours be gay'; which playful remark did not fail somewhat to tickle the negro.
+"The castle and the lion," exclaimed Captain Delano-"why, Don Benito, this is the flag of Spain you use here.
+It's well it's only I, and not the King, that sees this," he added, with a smile, "but"-turning towards the black-"it's all one, I suppose, so the colors be gay;" which playful remark did not fail somewhat to tickle the negro.

-'Now, master,' he said, readjusting the flag, and pressing the head gently further back into the crotch of the chair; 'now, master,' and the steel glanced night the throat.
+"Now, master," he said, readjusting the flag, and pressing the head gently further back into the crotch of the chair; "now, master," and the steel glanced nigh the throat.